salabim/salabim/readme.md

 ### License

 Salabim is licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.

 ### Support